 I invite beginner teachers as a group to share their teaching experiences.
-We discuss the challenges and various strategies to overcome them, for instance, administrative matters, their planning and lesson preparations.
+We discuss the challenges and various strategies to overcome them, such as administrative matters, planning, and lesson preparations.
 For example, we would discuss the curriculum and how to incorporate classroom activities into the lessons.
 Adequate preparation would assist the teacher in managing the classroom better.
 (Reflective Journal: HOD A)